massalabs/massa/docs/testnet/wallet.rst

     cargo run

-It ask you your password to loads the wallet file `wallet.dat`.
-If it does not exist, it will ask you to set a password and it will create the file.
+It will ask your wallet password in order to load `wallet.dat`.
+If the file does not exist, you will be asked to set a password and it will be created.

 If your client is running
 -------------------------